matter-labs/vise/CONTRIBUTING.md

 # Contribution Guidelines

 Hello!
-Thanks for your interest in joining the mission to accelerate the mass adoption of crypto for personal sovereignty!
+Thanks for your interest in `vise`!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

 ## Ways to contribute